Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

 Questions in the middle?

-• How will the upcoming diamond drilling results impact the overall resource estimate at Minos?
+• How will upcoming diamond drilling results impact the overall resource estimate?

-• What is the potential economic viability of the newly identified Southwest Zone compared to the Main Zone?
+• What is the potential scale and economic viability of the newly identified Southwest Zone?